sylviakinosian/spindle/README.md

 ## Further help

-Please contact Sylvia Kinosian (sylvia.kinosian@gmail.com) for help using HerbAL.
+Please contact Sylvia Kinosian (sylvia.kinosian@gmail.com) for help using Spindle.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).